moonycoin/moony/docs/index.md

     </div>
                             <h1 class="hero-title">permissionless transactions with proof of liquidity</h1>
         <p class="hero-description">
-          A decentralized digital asset designed to facilitate seamless, permissionless transactions without intermediaries.
-          Built on Solana with immutable smart contracts for complete transparency and open participation.
+          Moony is a decentralized digital asset designed to facilitate permissionless transactions without intermediaries.
+It is deployed as a fixed-supply token on the Solana blockchain, with all issuance governed entirely by an immutable smart contract.
+This design ensures full transparency, removes all forms of discretionary control, and enables open participation in emerging internet capital markets.
         </p>
         <div class="hero-actions">
           <a href="/docs" class="hero-button primary">View Docs</a>